2qx/bitcoin-cash-forever/README.md

     contract principal:         0

 Since the default parameters seem fine, once the contract is funded, it can be spent about once every 4000 blocks or 27.7 days.

+## 2. Executing the Contract

+If the funds are spendable, they'll be spend if all the same parameters are passed again.  **Remember to take a liitle something for your troubles** with the `--exAddress` contract as the executor of this contract.

+If there are issues with the fees, a custom fee may be provided with the `--fee` override.

     npx bitcoin-cash-forever --address bitcoincash:qrtyy8w9yv6ffqtny9gp56m8kztl3nwwzcqyzsv32k